We love period sex.

 When it comes to having sex while menstruating, there’s a lot going on.
 You’ve got a lot more to think about than just how horny you and the person/people you’re having sex with are, you might want to plan around the mess, experiment with comfort level, and you’ll have to face your body and it’s weird n wonderful functions in confronting ways.
 You also have to have open, honest communication about your period and the kind of sex you’re interested in having while menstruating.
 We hope you’re having open, honest communication with your partner(s) about sex anyway, but maybe talking about your period is new territory for you.

-Over the next three weeks, we’re going to be deep-diving into all things period sex: having it, not having, how to have it safely, how to ask for it, and how to have as much fun as possible while you do have it.
+We’re going to be deep-diving into all things period sex: having it, not having, how to have it safely, how to ask for it, and how to have as much fun as possible while you do have it.

 First up, we’re talking about everything you should know before you have period sex for the first time.
 Even if you’re a seasoned pro when it comes to period sex, there’s probably a few things you didn’t know about the world of bloody shagging.
 Like, erm, did you know you should take different safety precautions while having sex when on your period than you would regularly?
 Or how to keep period sex hygienic?
 Or whether it’s possible to get pregnant after engaging in period sex?
 All comin’ up.